trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 While casual subscribers are typically visitors/tourists, there is an opportunity to convert the casual subscribers that are local residents into annual subscribers.

 Casual, local resident riders might opt for annual memberships due to factors such as cost-effectiveness for frequent users, convenience, or potential incentives offered by the bike share program.
-Although casual riders typically use the service sporadically, an annual membership could provide them with added benefits like discounted rates or access to exclusive events or locations.
-Also, if casual riders find themselves using the bike share service frequently during their visits to the area, they may see value in investing in an annual membership for long-term savings and convenience if we shine light on what could be valuable to a frequent user.
+Although casual riders typically use the service sporadically, an annual membership could provide them with added benefits like discounted rates, a more convenient rider experience, an additional member-exclusive perks.
+If casual riders find themselves using the bike share service frequently during their visits to the area, they may see value in investing in an annual membership for long-term savings and convenience if we shine light on what could be valuable to a frequent user.

 There is also value in analyzing/targeting frequent riders who are casual subscribers that would reap the benefits of an annual membership but for whatever reason are not annual members.